mainkoon81/Python-project-01-US-Bikeshare-Data/README.md

 ```

 ##[Data-Exploring]##
-### Here, our analysis begins in earnest, buckling down to it!
-Now the filename is our 'new summary' files!
+#### Here, our analysis begins in earnest, buckling down to it!
+Now the filename is for our 'new summary' files!
  - func_01. day_trips_2_s(filename) :Takes as input a dictionary, based on user_type(Subscriber), print the total duration by day_of_week.
  - func_02. day_trips_2_c(filename) ::Takes as input a dictionary, based on user_type(Customer), print the total duration by day_of_week.